Connect with us

 House floor plan

-NMS had directed developers to submit hard copies of applications at its KICC offices.
+NMS had directed developers to submit applications at its KICC offices.
 PHOTO/FILE

 The Nairobi Metropolitan Service (NMS) has reversed its decision to suspend operations of the electronic construction development application processing system, bowing to heavy pressure from various stakeholders opposed to the suspension of the system.